Caik/go-mock-server/README.md

 chmod +x ./mock-server_linux
 ```

+### 3. Compiling Your Own Binary

-If you have **Go** configured on your environment, you can build your own binaries as well:
+If you have **Go** configured on your environment, you can also choose to build your own binary as well:

 ```shell
 # building a MacOS on AMD64 binary